-Imagine…you’ve just come home from a great vacation and suddenly you’re in the midst of the after vacation hurricane of trying to get back to real life.
+Imagine…you’ve just come home from a great vacation and suddenly you’re in the midst of what one of my student’s called “the after vacation hurricane” of trying to get back to real life.
 Oh wait…you don’t have to imagine.
 It’s vacation season again, so this is fresh in your mind.
 But, the first week back to real life doesn’t have to be a hurricane anymore!

 Vacation Planning Only Goes So Far…

 You didn’t forget to pack anything (dream a little with me), and the vacation itself has had very few bumps.
 High five!
 It’s time to prepare to come back home and that’s when it hits…the dread and the overwhelm start to kick in.
 You’ve been in vacation mode and now it’s time to get back to reality, and let’s be honest, most of the time it feels like a train wreck the first few days.